jdcalvin/neo4j_starter/README.md

 ###Setup

 Changes to the database schema are done through class models.
-Migrations are not utilized with Neo4j, and any changes made to properties via `property` in models are available.
+Migrations are not utilized with Neo4j, and any changes made to properties via `property` in models will be immediately available (note: this can have screwy after effects.
+I've always had to wipe the database if I make any `property` changes.)

 1. Clone project
 2. Install and switch to jruby